timoh6/TCrypto/README.markdown

 available in version 1.0.0.
 Otherwise no other changes are planned between current dev-master and 1.0.0.

+**Important security note about data compression:**

+Prior to August 6 2013, TCrypto allowed to use data compression when the data was also being encrypted.
+This may lead to disclosure of the (confidential) plain text.
+Every TCrypto users are encouraged to update to the current dev-master.
+Especially if CompressPlugin() was used with data encryption.

 TCrypto is placed in the public domain.